OpenMDAO/dymos/dymos/docs/feature_reference/installation.rst

 Uninstalling
 ------------

-If you want to uninstall |project|, use the command :code:`pip uninstall dymos`.
+If you want to uninstall Dymos, use the command :code:`pip uninstall dymos`.